ArtemisZhao/ATACseq/README.md

 ```
 By following this process, we would get 3 files.

-- {output_name}_peaks.narrowPeak: Narrow peak format suitable for IGV and further analysis
+- {output_name}_peaks.narrowPeak: Narrow peak format suitable for IGV and further analysis;

-- {output_name}_peaks.xls: Peak table suitable for review in excel.(not actually a xls but a tsv)
+- {output_name}_peaks.xls: Peak table suitable for review in excel (not actually a xls but a tsv);

-- {output_name}_summits.bed: Summit positions for peaks useful for finding motifs and plotting
+- {output_name}_summits.bed: Summit positions for peaks useful for finding motifs and plotting.

-## Blacklist removal
+## Blacklisted regions removal

 We apply bedtools to the original bam files to remove blacklisted regions.